Eolu/const-gen/README.md

 // build.rs

 // First, let's dummy up some structs.
 Enabling the "derive" feature allows
-// us to do this simply, but implementing the CompileConst trait
+// us to do this simply, but implementing the CompileConst trait by hand is
+// straightforward.

 #[derive(CompileConst)]
 struct TestStruct